rtoal/plainscript/README.md

 The language is described in some detail at the <a href="https://rtoal.github.io/plainscript/">language home page</a>.</p>

+## Using PlainScript

+Being written in <a href="https://rtoal.https://www.typescriptlang.org/.io/plainscript/">TypeScript</a> gives PlainScript a lot of neat type-safety features.
+But it also means running PlainScript requires building the source code to before being able to run PlainScript.
+Run one of the following commands depending on your preferred package manager:

+# Yarn
+`yarn && tsc`

+# npm
+`npm i && tsc`

+The compiled JavaScript is output to the `built` folder.
+You can now run `PlainScript.js` in this folder to run the compiler!

 ## A PlainScript Compiler

 This project hosts a simple compiler that reads a PlainScript program from a file, translates it to JavaScript, and outputs the JavaScript code to standard output.
 It supports three options, <tt>-a</tt> (to display the abstract syntax tree then stop), <tt>-i</tt> (to display the analyzed semantic graph then stop), and <tt>-o</tt> (to turn optimizations on).
 Given the PlainScript program: